CyVerse-learning-materials/foss/docs/00_basics.md

 ---

-## Introduction to Promp Engineering
+## Introduction to Prompt Engineering

 !!! info "This section is taken from the "[GPT101](https://ua-data7.github.io/introllms/)" CyVerse Workshop"